cybex-dev/twilio_voice/README.md

 To receive and place calls you need Microphone permissions, register the microphone permission in your info.plist for iOS.

-You can use `TwilioVoice.instance.hasMicAccess` and `TwilioVoice.instance.requestMicAccess` to check and request the permission.
+You can use `TwilioVoicePlatform.instance.hasMicAccess` and `TwilioVoicePlatform.instance.requestMicAccess` to check and request the permission.
 Permissions is also automatically requested when receiving a call.

 #### Background calls (Android only on some devices)

-~~Xiaomi devices, and maybe others, need a special permission to receive background calls. use `TwilioVoice.instance.requiresBackgroundPermissions` to check if your device requires a special permission, if it does, show a rationale explaining the user why you need the permission.
-Finally call `TwilioVoice.instance.requestBackgroundPermissions` which will take the user to the App Settings page to enable the permission.~~
+~~Xiaomi devices, and maybe others, need a special permission to receive background calls. use `TwilioVoicePlatform.instance.requiresBackgroundPermissions` to check if your device requires a special permission, if it does, show a rationale explaining the user why you need the permission.
+Finally call `TwilioVoicePlatform.instance.requestBackgroundPermissions` which will take the user to the App Settings page to enable the permission.~~

 Deprecated in 0.10.0, as it is no longer needed.
 Custom UI has been replaced with native UI.